Stephen Blackmore

 Blackmore has received three awards from the Linnean Society of London: the Trail-Crisp Medal Award in 1987; the Bicentenary Medal of the Linnean Society in 1992; and the Linnean Medal in 2012.
 The Royal Caledonian Horticultural Society awarded him the Scottish Horticultural Medal in 2008, and the Royal Horticultural Society presented him the Victoria Medal of Honour in 2012.
 In the 2011 New Year Honours list he was appointed a CBE for "services to plant conservation".

 In 2013 Blackmore was appointed Chairman of the Darwin Expert Committee of the Darwin Initiative and, since 2014, he has also been Chairman of Botanic Gardens Conservation International.
-He serves on the board of the Seychelles Islands Foundation.
+He served on the board of the Seychelles Islands Foundation from 1997 until 2022.